 Let me begin this evaluation with an overview of how the Mondly program works.
 When you first login to the Mondly app, you land on the dashboard, which looks like a giant map covered in geolocation pins.

 It looks kind of like a learning path because it seems like the map goes from left to right, but it’s a little less structured than that.
-Essentially, each geolocation pin is a collection of eight lessons that covers a specific topic or theme.
-Think things like travel, romance, and school, just to name a few.
+Essentially, each pin is a collection of about eight lessons that all cover a specific topic or theme, like travel, romance, and school, just to name a few.

 While the dashboard seems path-like from left to right, the truth is that you can jump from pin to pin however you want.
 There is no true order to them and they don’t really build on one another in terms of difficulty.
 It’s more about what you learn about.

-Everyday you’re given a single daily lesson to work through, and when you finish it, it will be marked as complete on your dashboard.
-From there, a countdown clock will start to run until the next day’s daily lesson is ready.
+Regardless of which pin you jump into, you always get a daily lesson.
+When you finish, it will be marked as complete on your dashboard.
+From there, a countdown clock will run until the next day’s lesson is ready, which is nice for building a little anticipation.

-This is the backbone of the Mondly program.
+Daily lessons form the backbone of the Mondly program.
 The Mondly team wants you working at least one lesson every single day, keeping your streak alive and staying consistent, and then you can work these bonus lessons under the geolocation pins whenever you want.
-Thus, it’s really just a daily lesson plus supplemental lessons for those overachievers out there. 😜
+Thus, it’s really just a daily lesson plus supplemental lessons for those overachievers out there.

-Each Mondly lesson takes about 5 minutes to complete and is comprised of a series of hands-on, rapid fire drills.
-There are flashcard-type drills, fill-in-the-blanks, speaking drills, translation exercises, matching pairs, back-and-forth mock conversations, spelling drills, and a few more.
+Each Mondly lesson takes about 5-10 minutes to complete and includes a series of hands-on, rapid fire drills.
+You get flashcards, fill-in-the-blanks, speaking drills, quick translation exercises, matching pairs, and spelling exercises.
+There are also a few mock conversations thrown in, although they’re pretty simple.
 In this respect, Mondly is a lot like Duolingo.
 It’s an app built on fast-moving, highly diverse exercises.

-When each lesson is over, the program gives you a quick recap of the vocab from the lesson in rapid succession, and then it takes you to a screen full of stats which gives you all of your performance data.
+When each lesson is over, the program gives you a quick recap of the vocab in rapid succession, then takes you to a screen full of stats showing your performance data.

-That is sort of it for a high level summary.
-There’s nothing too complicated about it.
+There’s nothing too complicated about Mondly.
 There are some weekly quizzes and monthly challenges, as well as upgraded features like VR and AR apps, but if you’re looking at the core language program, that’s it.

 There are no videos, audio lessons, or grammar modules of any sort.
-You work your 5-minute daily lesson, get your daily review and recap, and then you’re free to knock off other lessons in the geolocation pins on the map based on topic.
+You work your quick lesson, get your review and recap, and then you’re free to knock off other lessons in the pins on the map based on topic.
 From that perspective, it’s a very straightforward language app.

 Mondly Price

-Before getting into the strengths and weaknesses of the Mondly program, let’s quickly breakdown Mondly’s pricing and how they compare to other apps.
+Before getting into the strengths and weaknesses of the Mondly program, let’s break down Mondly’s pricing and how they compare to other apps.

-Putting these prices in perspective, the $10 monthly subscription is very par for the course.
-That’s right in line with Babbel, Rosetta Stone, Busuu, and a few others.
-They almost all charge somewhere in the neighborhood of $10 per month.
+Putting these prices in perspective, the $10 monthly subscription makes them a pretty affordable option.
+That’s right in line with apps including Babbel, Rosetta Stone, and Busuu.

 Reasons To Use Mondly

-Now that I’ve dissected how the Mondly app works, let’s get into what I like and don’t like about Mondly.
+Now that I’ve discussed how the Mondly app works, let’s get into what I like and don’t like about Mondly.
 Let’s start with the pros.

 Diverse Mix of Practice Drills

-The first thing that I really like about Mondly is the fun, diverse mixture of drills.
+The first thing I really like about Mondly is the fun, varied mixture of drills.
 Some language apps use boring and repetitive exercise mixes that hit the same drill types over and over (see Rosetta Stone).

 It’s a solid blend of hands-on drill types that I really enjoyed.
-There was never any feeling of boredom or monotony with Mondly.
+I never felt bored with Mondly.

 Short Lesson Format